dnicolaev/Apprenticeship_Competencies/README.md

 - [x] Understanding of browser runtime & where to inject scripts
 - [x] Understanding of dynamic typing and how it makes using the language quick and easy
 - [x] Understanding of Document Object Model
-- [x] Knowledge of JSON and working with JSON objects - *Summerize and example repo or codepen*
+- [x] Knowledge of JSON and working with JSON objects
-- [x] Knowledge on how to traverse the DOM for element handles - *Summerize and codepen of DOM traversal*
+- [x] Knowledge on how to traverse the DOM for element handles
 - [x] Know how to structure native JavaScript classes (OOP, Pub/Sub) using prototype or object literal statements

 ##### AJAX
 Demonstrated proficiency here: https://github.com/TechtonicGroup/HomeVestors_Kentico/pull/643
 - [x] Understanding of asynchronous concepts and implications such as callbacks
-- [x] Ability to implement AJAX calls in a project - *Summerize and example*
+- [x] Ability to implement AJAX calls in a project
 - [x] Understanding the difference between HTTP methods (get, post, load, etc) and their uses
-- [x] Understanding of error handling and promises - *Summerize and codepen example*
+- [x] Understanding of error handling and promises

 ##### HTTP Methods
 Demonstrated proficiency here: https://github.com/TechtonicGroup/HomeVestors_Kentico/pull/643